 How to set the reservation period

-š” The default checkout reservation period is 15 minutes.
+š” The default checkout reservation period is 15 minutes and cannot exceed 120 minutes.

 Select Edit next to Booking: